weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 tiable in E, and there is a real number M such that

 fl < M
-for every x € E. Then
+for every x  \in  E. Then
 £6) - fa)| < Mb - a
 forallac E, be E.
 Proof Fix ae E, be E. Define